chenweixiang/chenweixiang.github.io/_posts/2016-03-20-telecom-3gpp-intro.md

 **Note (2)**: The specifications of these aspects are spread throughout several series.

-**Note (3)**: Algorithms may be subject to export licensing conditions.
-See the [relevant 3GPP page](http://www.3gpp.org/Confidentiality-Algorithms).
-See also the [relevant ETSI pages](http://www.etsi.org/WebSite/OurServices/Algorithms/algorithms.aspx).
+**Note (3)**: Algorithms may be subject to export licensing conditions, see [relevant 3GPP page](http://www.3gpp.org/Confidentiality-Algorithms) and [relevant ETSI pages](http://www.etsi.org/WebSite/OurServices/Algorithms/algorithms.aspx).

 **Note (4)**: The original GSM algorithms are not published and are controlled by the [GSM Association](http://www.gsma.com/).